Using the Connector

-Before using the Greenplum-Spark Connector, ensure that you can identify:
+Before using the Greenplum Connector for Apache Spark, ensure that you can identify:

 - The hostname of your Greenplum Database master node.